LewAndrade/wishlist-api/README.md

-# qiTech API
+# Wishlist API

-This is a REST API to a Wishlist application made as an application test to qiTech.

-The application was made using Flask and MongoDB.
+This is a REST API to a Wishlist application made using Flask and MongoDB.

 ## Install